-Revised KMIP Specification v0.98.
+Revised KMIP Specification.
 This provides the normative expression of the protocol, including objects, attributes, operations and other elements.
 A Committee Specification is scheduled for completion within 12 months of the first TC meeting.

+Revised KMIP Profiles.
+This provides the normative expression of conformant implementations of the protocol.
+A Committee Specification is scheduled for completion within 12 months of the first TC meeting.

-Revised KMIP Usage Guide v0.98.
+Revised KMIP Usage Guide.
 This provides illustrative and explanatory information on implementing the protocol, including authentication profiles, implementation recommendations, conformance guidelines and security considerations.
 A Committee Note is scheduled for completion within 12 months of the first TC meeting.

-Revised KMIP Use Cases Test Cases v0.98.
-This provides test cases for KMIP, and examples of the protocol implementing those test cases.
+Revised KMIP Use Cases.
+This provides illustrative use cases for KMIP.
 A Committee Note is scheduled for completion within 12 months of the first TC meeting.

+Revised KMIP Test Cases.
+This provides illustrative test cases for KMIP and examples of the protocol implementing those test cases.
+A Committee Note is scheduled for completion within 12 months of the first TC meeting.

 Revised KMIP Frequently Asked Questions.
-This document provides guidance on what KMIP is, the problems it is intended to address and other frequently asked questions.
+This illustrative document provides guidance on what KMIP is, the problems it is intended to address and other frequently asked questions.

 KMIP, as defined in the above deliverables, will be scoped to include the following: